2 Palestinian officers reported killed in West Bank shootout | Law-Order

 - Palestinian Territory

-The Palestinian Health Ministry said Israeli troops shot and killed two security officers during clashes in the West Bank town of Jenin early Thursday.
+The Palestinian Health Ministry said Israeli troops shot and killed two security officers during clashes in the town of Jenin in the Israeli-occupied West Bank early Thursday.

-Online videos appeared to show Palestinian officers taking cover behind a vehicle as gunshots ranged in the background, with one shouting that they were exchanging fire with Israeli ''undercover'' forces.
+Online video appears to show Palestinian officers taking cover behind a vehicle as gunshots are heard in the background.
+One shouts that they are exchanging fire with Israeli “undercover” forces.

 The ministry said a third Palestinian was severely wounded in the shootout.
 There was no immediate comment from the Israeli military.